In New York City, you don’t have to choose between going to an arcade and hitting the bars: You can do both.

 True to its name, Barcade specializes in American craft beer and, on the game side, arcade classics popular in the '80s and '90s, such as Tetris.
 Movie buffs will love games inspired by films like "RoboCop," "Teenage Mutant Ninja Turtles," "X-Men" and "Star Wars Trilogy."
 One of the most popular games is Pac-Man Battle Royale, a four-player competitive game.

-Every Barcade location is open play and has 40 to 50 arcade games.
+Every Barcade location has 40 to 50 arcade games.

 148 W. 24th St. and 6 St. Marks Pl., Manhattan; 388 Union Ave., Brooklyn, barcade.com